Skip to content

 To ensure the project progresses as smoothly as possible, don’t cut corners in your planning.
 Look at your business and understand how the project will impact it at every stage of the process.
 Make sure your milestone dates are sensible and won’t place unnecessary strain on your business during busy times.

 Tip #2.
-Set realistic expectations and get buy-in from key stakeholders
+Set realistic expectations and secure stakeholder buy-in

 Get the buy-in from all stakeholders right from the beginning, and make it very clear what the goals and objectives of the project will be.
 Everybody needs to fully understand the desired end results.